dannen/gif_grinder/README.md

 *files with "gif" in the name (not just the suffix) will be skipped.
 *files containing "ficache" or "fispool" will be deleted as the script assumes they were leftover from a previous failed run of the gif_grinder script.

+For text overly to work properly you may need to edit your /etc/ImageMagic-6/policy.xml file.
+Comment out the last policy domain line as below:

+> <!-- <policy domain="path" rights="none" pattern="@*" /> -->